 To lodge an application to be considered as a trustee of the Students’ Union, please send a copy of your CV together with a statement clearly setting out how you believe your skills and experience match those outlined in the role description above.

-Thank you for your interest in the role of student trustee.
+Thank you for your interest in the role of Student Trustee.
 Feel free to pass this information on to fellow students as we need a number of student to join our board.
-If you’d like to have a chat about this role please don’t hesitate to get in contact with Marie Nixon, Chief Executive, who is our lead on trustee issues.
+If you’d like to have a chat about this role please don’t hesitate to get in contact with Colina who is our lead on trustee issues.
 She will be more than happy to take you for a cuppa and discuss any thoughts, ideas or worries you might have about applying for the role.
 We look forward to receiving your application!